Victoire Pisa

-Victoire Pisa (ヴィクトワールピサ) is a retired Japanese Thoroughbred racehorse and active sire.
+Victoire Pisa (ヴィクトワールピサ, Vikutowāru Pisa) is a retired Japanese Thoroughbred racehorse and active sire.
 After winning three of his four starts as a juvenile, the colt won the Satsuki Shō at Nakayama Racecourse in April 2010.
 After an unsuccessful campaign in Europe he returned to Japan to win the weight-for-age invitational Arima Kinen in December.
 In the following spring he was sent to Dubai where he raced for the first time on a synthetic track in the Dubai World Cup.
 He defeated an international field to become the first Japanese-trained horse to win the world's most valuable race.
 His subsequent career was restricted by injury problems and he was retired at the end of 2011.

 Background

 Victoire Pisa is a dark bay horse bred at the Shadai Farm in Hokkaido.
 His sire Neo Universe, a son of the thirteen-time leading sire in Japan Sunday Silence, was a successful Japanese performer, winning the Satsuki Shō and the Tokyo Yūshun, the first two legs of the Japanese Triple Crown in 2003.
 At stud he has sired the Satsuki Shō winner Unrivaled and the Tokyo Yūshun winner Logi Universe.
 Victoire Pisa's dam Whitewater Affair was a successful British racehorse who won the John Porter Stakes and the Prix de Pomone as a four-year-old in 1997.
 At stud in Britain she bred the Yasuda Kinen winner Asakusa Denen, and was then exported to Japan where her other foals included the Group Three winner Swift Current.
 The colt was prepared for racing by Katsuhiko Sumii, the trainer of Delta Blues and Vodka.